deployphp/deployer/docs/flow.md

 ### deploy:update_code

 Downloads a new version of code using Git.
-If you are using Git version 2.0 and `git_cache` config is turned on, this task will use files from the previous release, so only changed files will be downloaded.
+If you are using Git version 2.3 and `git_cache` config isn't turned off, this task will use files from the previous release (using `reference` option for `git clone`), so only changed files will be downloaded.

 Override this task in `deploy.php` to create your own code transfer strategy: